factorialco/factorial-one/packages/react/docs/storybook/index.md

 We can group the users of Storybook into two categories:

 - factorial's developers and designers
-- factorial-one developers and designers
+- f0 developers and designers

-Most of the content is shared content for both groups, but for the factorial-one developers and designers needs to know more about the components internal.
+Most of the content is shared content for both groups, but for the f0 developers and designers needs to know more about the components internal.

 Check the next sections for futher information